Get

 Do Dogs Understand Human Emotions?

-Dogs are highly empathetic creatures that have evolved alongside humans for thousands of years, so it only stands to reason they’ve learned about us.
+Dogs are highly empathetic creatures that have evolved alongside humans for thousands of years, so it only stands to reason that they’ve learned about us.
 Can dogs understand human emotions?

 On the flip side of that coin, your dog can also recognize when you’re happy and relaxed by various body language cues.
 A cheerful, bubbly voice is way different than a sad monotone, for example.
-Your dog knows just when it’s time for playtime by the familiar gestures you perform on a daily basis, and to a degree, they learn your routine.
-Dogs are very attuned to us on a mental and emotional level, so it pays off as a pet parent to learn about and promote that unique connection.
+Your dog knows just when it is time for playtime by the familiar gestures you perform on a daily basis, and to a degree, they learn your routine.
+Dogs are attuned to us on a mental and emotional level, so it pays off as a pet parent to learn about and promote that unique connection.

 Final Thoughts

-It appears that dogs cry tears similar to the way we do–to a point.
-But rather than full on crying complete with sobs and body racking, it has been found that tear production increases when experiencing certain emotions.
+It appears that dogs cry tears similar to the way we do—to a point.
+But rather than full-on crying, complete with sobs and body racking, it has been found that tear production simply increases when a dog is experiencing certain emotions.
 More than crying, dogs tend to express their emotions through their body language, be it whining, sleeping a lot more or less, eating less, and appearing disinterested in their environment.
-Learning about the way your dog communicates, even unconsciously, will help you become more in tune with their emotions and how to cheer them up when they’re sad.

 Featured Image Credit: Jaromir Chalabala, Shutterstock